 Lenders submit information about new borrowers to credit reporting agencies.
 They also request credit reports from these agencies to assess the creditworthiness of potential borrowers.
 If there are changes to an existing credit account, like paying it off or closing it, that gets documented too and stays on your credit report for up to 7 years.
 There are two major credit reporting agencies in Canada, known as credit bureaus.
 They are:

 Technically, there are three credit reporting agencies; the third one is Experian.
 However, the vast majority of Canadian lenders use either Equifax or TransUnion.
+Your score may also be avaiblable for free via your bank or companies like ClearScope.
 All three credit bureaus collect personal information about you from your lenders.
 Also, each lender sends in a monthly report to the credit bureaus about how you’re managing the credit that particular lender gave you.

 How is your credit score calculated?